 GM offers a CNG conversion on the Vortec 6-liter V-8 in short-wheel-base 3/4- and 1-ton vans, and soon it'll be available on long-wheelbase versions.
 But CNG is not available on half-ton models, he explains, because the CNG tanks weigh 400 pounds, which saps the lighter-duty vans' payload capacity.

 G-vans for 2013 also get a list of new options including a radio-navigation system, backup-proximity alarm, and a rear-vision camera.
+Walk-in vans

 Walk-in van manufacturers now include Freightliner Custom Chassis Corp. (a unit of Daimler Trucks North America) and Utilimaster, owned by Spartan Motors.
 Smith Electric has entered the market with an all-electric walk-in Step Van, but Workhorse Custom Chassis is closing down as part of cost-cutting by owner Navistar International Corp.
 Navistar says it will continue to provide dealers and customers with warranty and parts and service support for existing Workhorse chassis.